Theneroc/inventory-management-system/README.md

 ### Resource Description

 #### Item:
 The core resource of the system.
 All items will have unique identifiers and foreign keys referencing location instances.
 Locations will have a composite relationship with items, if a location is removed from the database all items associated with the location will also be removed.
-An item instance will contain the cost of the item, as well as its markup (e.g. a drink costs 2 currency to buy and is sold at a markup of 1.5 = [2 x 1.5] making its total price 3 currency) for operational use.<br>
+An item instance will contain the cost of the item, as well as its markup (e.g. a drink costs 2 of a currency to buy and is sold at a markup of 1.5 = [2 x 1.5] making its total price 3 currency) for operational use.<br>

 `id`: unique primary key as an integer<br>
 `location_id`: foreign key to location instance as an integer (many-to-many)<br>